shadiferris/tech-challenge/README.md

 ## Summary

-○   What else you would do with your website, and how you would go about doing it if you had more time?
+***What else you would do with your website, and how you would go about doing it if you had more time?***

-○   Alternative solutions that you could have taken but didn’t and explain why?
+***Alternative solutions that you could have taken but didn’t and explain why?***

-○   What would be required to make this a production grade website that would be developed by various development teams.
-The more detail, the better?
+***What would be required to make this a production grade website that would be developed by various development teams.
+The more detail, the better?***